 What is Agent Orange?

-During the Vietnam War, the U.S. military used a chemical calledto destroy crops and forest cover in Vietnam and Korea.
+During the Vietnam War, the U.S. military used a powerful herbicide calledto destroy crops and forest cover in Vietnam and Korea.
 Unfortunately, Agent Orange also had an effect on the people who lived and served in this part of the world.

 Within the chemical cocktail of Agent Orange is a specific compound thought to cause cancer and other serious illnesses.
-According to the, Agent Orange contained small amounts of 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).
+According to the U.S. Department of Veterans Affairs, Agent Orange contained small amounts of 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).

 When laboratory animals were exposed to this chemical, they were at a higher risk for developing tumors.
 Scientists also found that the dioxin could turn on or off certain genes which controlled cell division, a component of cancer growth.